AppImage/docs.appimage.org/source/user-guide/troubleshooting/fuse.rst

    fuse: device not found, try 'modprobe fuse' first open dir error: No such file or directory

-If you want to run an AppImage inside a docker container, follow the instructions at :ref:`fuse_docker` instead.
+If you want to run an AppImage inside a docker container, follow the instructions at :ref:`fuse-docker` instead.

 .. note::
    When trying to run an AppImages which wasn't built for your architecture (e.g. a 32-bit one), you might see this message as well, even if it doesn't occur while using AppImages built for your architecture.
 In that case, you have to install the FUSE 2 runtime library for the architecture the AppImage was built for.